GossipBots/chatgpt-action-projects/README.md

     --stage-name 'test'
 ```

-## API key and usage plan
+#### API key and usage plan

-We want to restrict the access to our API.
-This can be achieved by creating an [API key](https://docs.aws.amazon.com/apigateway/latest/developerguide/api-gateway-setup-api-key-with-console.html).
-AWS requires the API key to link to a [usage plan](https://docs.aws.amazon.com/apigateway/latest/developerguide/api-gateway-api-usage-plans.html).
-And the usage plan needs to be linked with the `test` deployment we just created.
+We aim to restrict access to our API, which can be accomplished by creating an [API key](https://docs.aws.amazon.com/apigateway/latest/developerguide/api-gateway-setup-api-key-with-console.html).
+AWS mandates that the API key must be associated with a [usage plan](https://docs.aws.amazon.com/apigateway/latest/developerguide/api-gateway-api-usage-plans.html), and this usage plan should be linked to the `test` deployment we've just created.

-Following the steps to setup all of them:
+Let's follow the steps to set up these components:

 ```bash
 # Create an API key